 3:17-cv-00154-RRB, Helveston v.
 Brooks, et al.

 Federal civil rights case concerns allegations that prisoner was infected by a dentist with chronic hepatitis C while housed at Spring Creek Correctional Center and has not received medical care as agreed to in a previous settlement or as necessary.
 Discovery has just begun and the case may be appropriate for settlement.
 The U.S. District Court for the District of Alaska is willing to appoint pro bono counsel for any limited-scope representation that a volunteer is willing to undertake.

 3:17-cv-00036-SLG, Powell v.
 Goslin, et al.

 Federal civil rights case concerns allegations of inadequate health care by Department of Corrections staff regarding treatment of prisoner’s shoulder injury and staph infection.
-The U.S. District Court for the District of Alaska is willing to appoint pro bono counsel for representation limited to discovery, a motion for preliminary injunction under Federal Rule of Civil Procedure 65, settlement negotiations, or any other scope of representation that a volunteer is willing to undertake and deems appropriate.
+The U.S. District Court for the District of Alaska is willing to appoint pro bono counsel for representation limited to drafting an amended complaint, discovery, a motion for preliminary injunction under Federal Rule of Civil Procedure 65, settlement negotiations, or any other scope of representation that a volunteer is willing to undertake and deems appropriate.

 3:16-cv-00248-TMB, Starkey v.
 Conant, et al.